brielin/Popcorn/README.md

 Please see the examples below and the argument documentations for details.

+## Singularity container
+User ofrei created a singularity container with the installation requirements installed.
+See <https://github.com/comorment/popcorn> for more details.

 # File formats and usage information
 For computing scores, reference genotypes in plink binary (BED) format are required.
 See <http://www.cog-genomics.org/plink/1.9/input#bed> for more information on that format.
 PLINK2 can also be used for converting reference genomes in VCF format to BED format.
 The basic command to compute scores for two populations is